mukkino/itch-batch-downloader/README.md

 - [Python](https://www.python.org/downloads/) 3.9 or newer
 - Python packages listed in `requirements.txt`
 - Sufficient disk space for your library
-- Exported itch.io cookies in `cookies-itch.txt` / Netscape-style format
+- Exported itch.io cookies in Netscape cookies.txt format (saved as `cookies-itch.txt`).
+Note: browser cookies eventually expire.
+If the downloader suddenly stops seeing your purchases, re-export the cookies from your browser.

 ## Optional (only needed for some features)